Kayda

 Same as Tihai this is a phrase group that we play to conclude the kayda, Peshkar, Rela, etc but it has slightly different structure.

-For Chakardar Tihai we play a short phrase group from the kayda followed by a Tihai.
-Then we play this combination of Phrase group and Tihai three times it will form Chakardar Tihai.
+For Chakardar Tihai, we play a short phrase group from the kayda followed by a Tihai.
+Then we play this combination of Phrase group with Tihai three times to form Chakardar Tihai.
 (Note: There are several ways to form a Chakardar Tihai, we are adding just one example).

 A simple example of Kayda Chakardar Tihai in Teen Taal.
 We are adding a Chakardar Tihai for Kayda “DhaDha Tit DhaDha Tina, TaTa Tit DhaDha Dhina”.